All Episodes

 And I don't think they have a particularly strong case here.

-And but by the way, if I did this to Obama, just think for a minute.
+By the way, if I did this to Obama, just think for a minute.

-Oh what would the reaction be?
+What would the reaction be?

-Yeah, I I got an example for you.
+Yeah, I got an example for you.

 So Major Garrett was with Fox, went over to CBS, and he asked President Obama in 2015 about the Iran deal.

-Like why weren't they included in the deal?
+Like, why weren't they included in the deal?

 Perfectly legitimate question.